Aristotel-Spy/full-stack/Part0/README.md

-Part0 exercises of the course.
+Exercises for part0 of the full-stack course.